 LEED certification is only obtained through a rigorous, independent third-party commissioning and verification process.
-There are four certification levels for new construction - Certified, Silver, Gold and Platinum - that correspond to the number of credits accrued in the five design categories of human and environmental health mentioned above.
+There are four certification levels for new construction - Certified, Silver, Gold and Platinum - that correspond to the number of credits accrued in the six design categories of human and environmental health mentioned above.
 The LEED rating system was developed by the U.S. Green Building Council, a nonprofit coalition of building industry leaders.
 LEED standards cover new commercial construction and major renovation projects, interiors projects, existing building operations, commercial "core & shell" construction, new home construction, and neighborhood developments.

-- City Park New Restroom: Using on-site renewable energy and passive mechanical strategies, the City’s first net-zero building has been completed.
+Using on-site renewable energy and passive mechanical strategies, the City’s first net-zero building has been completed.
 A solar chimney provides constant natural ventilation to the building and reduces utilization of the mechanical exhaust system.
 This prototype for future restrooms features 25% recycled content materials.